davidjbradshaw/iframe-resizer/docs/use_with/google_apps_script.md

 ## Google Apps Script

 The [Google Apps Script](https://www.google.com/script/start/) platform creates a nested iframe between your app and the page it is host on.
-This creates a unique challenge for **iframe-resizer**, as it needs to be able to talk with the iframe it is using to calculate the page size from.
+This creates a unique challenge for **iframe-resizer**, as it needs to be able to talk directly with the iframe it is using to calculate the page size from.

-This can be overcome by providing **iframe-resizer** some hints on where it needs send messages to communicate between the parent page and the iframe.
+This can be overcome by providing **iframe-resizer** some hints on where it can fimd the nested iframe, in order to establlish communication between the parent page and the GAS iframe.

 ### iframe

 The first step is to add the following line of code into your GAS application.
-This will send a message to the parent page, that we can then pass the detials of to **iframe-resizer**.
+This will send a message to the parent page when your application loads that contains details of where the iframe is located.
+These details can then passed to **iframe-resizer**.

 ```html
   top.postMessage('gasFrame', '*')